MrScott1234/TenPinShuffleProject/index.md

 #### Vertex Data

-Delimited bt the 4 bytes "NODE", this is where the vertex positions are located.
+Delimited by the 4 bytes "NODE", this is where the vertex positions are located.

 ![image](https://user-images.githubusercontent.com/97776260/149614424-e570ab08-53b0-4ec0-bdbf-129b388c405a.png)

 #### The END!

-At the very end of the file there are a few extra bytes that mark the end of the file:
+At the very end of the file there are a few extra bytes that mark the end:

 ![image](https://user-images.githubusercontent.com/97776260/149614113-4f5f67bd-d017-4781-a543-68054b762f9c.png)